 - 1. A minimum GPA of at least 2.3 on the most recent 45 quarter hours of coursework. - 2.
-A minimum cumulative college transfer GPA of 2.0 academic dismissal, you will be required to meet regularly with an assigned Academic Mentor and your academic performance will be evaluated after each subsequent quarter.
+A minimum cumulative college transfer GPA of 2.0

+If you are readmitted to Pacific Union College following academic dismissal, you will be required to meet regularly with an assigned Academic Mentor and your academic performance will be evaluated after each subsequent quarter.
 You must earn a GPA of at least 2.0 each quarter of your enrollment at Pacific Union College, otherwise you will be placed on permanent academic dismissal.